Frequently Asked Questions - Interesting Things with JC

 Can listeners suggest topics for episodes?

 Yes.
-Topic suggestions from listeners, including educators, students, and lifelong learners, are welcomed and often help shape future episodes.
+Topic suggestions from listeners, educators, students, and lifelong learners are welcomed and frequently help shape future episodes.

 What awards has JC received?